Tune in for the final episode and hear Aaron interviewed by a listener.

 What about an assault on your home?
 Not the one you’re thinking of.

 I once attended a course by a well-known author and authority in the community.
-There was a lot of information shared about defending against attackers in a grid down situation.
-Great thoughts and information was shared.
+There was a lot of information shared about defending against attackers in a grid-down situation.
+Great thoughts and information were shared.

 I got it.
-We were there to discuss grid down.
+We were there to discuss grid-down scenarios.
 However, I wondered how many people there had taken care all the easy things for the probable.
 How many were focused on the improbable at the expense of the probable?

 So, again, just to recap.
 The big takeaway is this: Prepare for the simple and probable first.
 The survival topic or survival category doesn’t matter; it applies to all areas of your life and preparedness.
 10,000 rounds of whatever doesn’t help you if you lose your job tomorrow and have no savings.
 Or, at least, it better not.

-And that’s what I think about that… damnit!
+And that’s what I think about that… dammit!